monk1337/Unbox/README.md

-<p align="center">A framework for State of the Art Methods and models for unsupervised learning on Natural language processing</p>
+<p align="center">A micro framework for State of the Art Methods and models for unsupervised learning on Natural language processing</p>

 #### Semantic similarity with context aware attention